|

 sooner, you'll end up having to add money more often to your account.

-This will end up costing you more than in the long run than
+This will end up costing you more in the long run compared to

 paying a